Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Canal boats in Bangkok take tourists to lesser-known spots not served by the Chao Phraya River options.

-The Saen Saeb Knlong Express Ferry takes riders down the Khlong San Saeb canal, from the Old Town to the mouth of the Bang Pa Kong River.
+The Saen Saeb Knlong Express Ferry takes riders down the Khlong San Saeb canal from the Old Town to the mouth of the Bang Pa Kong River.

 Things get a little precarious during rush hour as folks are jumping on and off and crowding the boats, but it’s an option if you’re avoiding Bangkok’s awful traffic.
 Your fare is paid once you’re on the boat.